 If any processes are sub-contracted - please populate below boxes

 Process Subcontracted Process 1 Process 2

 Name of factory

 Address

 Process Subcontracted Process 3 Process 4

 Name of factory

 Address

 Process Subcontracted Process 5 Process 6

 Name of factory

 Address

-Non-compliance:
+Details:

+Non-complianc

+LSQA 2021CRZAA414698425 Audit company: Report reference: Date: Jun.
+5, 21 Sedexglobal.com

-1. Description of non-compliance: NC against ETI NC against Local Law NC against ETI NC against Local Law None observed Objective evidence observed: (where relevant please add photo numbers)
+1. Description of non-compliance: NC against ETI/Additional Elements NC against customer code: None Objective evidence observed: (where relevant please add photo numbers)

+Local law and/or ETI requirement: N/A

+Recommended corrective action: N/A

+2. Description of non-compliance: NC against ETI/Additional Elements NC against customer code: NC against customer code:

-Local law and/or ETI requirement: Not applicable
+Local law and/or ETI requirement:

-Not applicable

 Recommended corrective action:

-Not applicable
+Observation:

-Observation: Description of observation: None observed Objective evidence observed: Local law or ETI requirement: Not applicabe Not applicable Comments: Not applicable
+Description of observation: Objective evidence observed:

+None Local law or ETI requirement: N/A

-Good examples observed:
+N/A

+Comments:

+Comments: N/A

+N/A

-Description of Good Example (GE): Objective evidence observed:
+N/A Objective evidence observed:

-None observed Not applicable

-Summary of sub-contracting - if applicable A: Has the auditor made a simple calculation to compare capacity with workers' work load in order to identify possible unrecorded work or undeclared sub-contracting ☐ Yes ☐ No A1: Please describe: B: If sub-contractors are used, is there evidence this has been agreed with the main client? ☐ Yes ☐ No B1: If Yes , summarise details: C: Number of sub- contractors/agents used:

-D: Is there a site policy on sub- contracting? ☐ Yes ☐ No D1: If Yes , summarise details: E: What checks are in place to ensure no child labour is being used and work is safe?

-Summary of homeworking - if applicable Not Applicable please x A: If homeworking is being used, is there evidence this has been agreed with the main client? ☐ Yes ☐ No A1: If Yes , summarise d etails: B: Number of homeworkers B1: Male: B2: Female ): Total: C: Are homeworkers employed direct or through agents?
-Directly Through Agents C1: If through agents, number of agents: D: Is there a site policy on homeworking? ☐ Yes ☐ No E: How does the site ensure worker hours and pay meet local laws for homeworkers?
+Summary of sub-contracting - if applicable Not Applicable please x A: Has the auditor made a simple calculation to compare capacity with workers' work load in order to identify possible unrecorded work or undeclared sub-contracting Yes No A1: Please describe: B: If sub-contractors are used, is there evidence this has been agreed with the main client?
+Yes No B1: If Yes , summarise de etails: C: Number of sub- contractors/agents used: D: Is there a site policy on sub- contracting?
+Yes No D1: If Yes , summarise d etails: E: What checks are in place to ensure no child labour is being used and work is safe?
+Summary of homeworking - if applicable Not Applicable please x A: If homeworking is being used, is there evidence this has been agreed with the main client? ☐ Yes ☐ No A1: If Yes , summarise d etails: B: Number of homeworkers B1: Male: B2: Female : Total: C: Are homeworkers employed direct or through agents? ☐ Directly ☐ Through Agents C1: If throu agents: gh agents, number of D: Is there a site policy on homeworking?
+Yes No E: How does the site ensure worker hours and pay meet local laws for homeworkers?
 F: What processes are carried out by homeworkers?
-G: Do any contracts exist for homeworkers?
-Yes No G1: Please give details : H: Are full records of homeworkers available at the site?
-Yes No
+G: Do any contracts exist for homeworkers? ☐ Yes ☐ No

+G1: Please give details: H: Are full records of homeworkers available at the site? ☐ Yes ☐ No